- What is the current mortgage interest rate in Australia?

 - What is an offset account and how does it reduce interest?

 - An offset account is a transaction account linked to your mortgage.
 Instead of earning interest on your savings, the balance reduces the principal you are charged interest on.
 If you have a $600,000 loan and $50,000 in your offset, you pay interest on $550,000.
-This can shave years off your loan and save tens of thousands in interest, all while keeping your savings accessible.
+This can shave years off your loan and substantially reduce your total interest, all while keeping your savings accessible.

 - What is LVR and how does it affect my interest rate?